allenai/natural-instructions/tasks/README.md

 `task210_logic2text_structured_text_generation.json` | Given a natural language interpretation, generate a command using logical operations | Structured Text Generation
 `task211_logic2text_classification.json` | Given a command and corresponding interpretation, classify whether it's right interpretation or not | Classification
 `task212_logic2text_classification.json` | Given a command (in the form of logical operators), classify command in one of seven logic types | Classification
-`task213_rocstories_correct_ending_classification.json` | Given the title and first four sentences of a five sentence story, choose the correct story ending | Classification
-`task214_rocstories_incorrect_ending_classification.json` | Given the title and first four sentences of a five sentence story, choose the incorrect story ending | Classification
-`task215_rocstories_incorrect_answer_generation.json` | Given the title and first four sentences of a five sentence story, write an incorrect story ending | Answer Generation
-`task216_rocstories_correct_answer_generation.json` | Given the title and first four sentences of a five sentence story, write a correct story ending | Answer Generation
-`task217_rocstories_ordering_answer_generation.json` | Given a five sentence story in jumbled order and the title, put the story in the correct order | Answer Generation
-`task218_rocstories_swap_order_answer_generation.json` | Given a five sentence story and the title, determine which two sentences must be swapped so that the story makes complete sense | Answer Generation
-`task219_rocstories_title_answer_generation.json` | Given a five sentence story, generate an appropriate title for the story | Answer Generation
-`task220_rocstories_title_classification.json` | Given a five sentence story, choose an appropriate title for the story from the options given | Classification
-`task221_rocstories_two_choice_classification.json` | Given three sentences and title of a five sentence story, choose which two sentences from the options given will complete the story | Classification
-`task222_rocstories_two_chioce_slotting_classification.json` | Given three sentences and title of a five sentence story, choose which two sentences from the options given will complete the story, along with the position at which they will be slotted in the story | Classification
 `task224_scruples_anecdotes_ethical_judgment` | Given an anecdotes, judge whether the author is ethically correct or not. | Ethical Judgment
 `task223_QuaRTz_explanation_generation` | Given a question and its answer, generate an explanation statement. | Sentence Generation
 `task224_scruples_anecdotes_ethical_judgment` | Given an anecdotes, judge whether the author is ethically correct or not. | Ethical Judgment